SoftwareAG/c8y-docs/content/change-logs/device-management/2023-12-06_opc-ua-server-devices-connectivity-state-issue-resolved.md

 jira: DM-2037
 version: 10.18.50.0
 ---
-In case of bad connectivity or network delay gateway devices could go to a state where they were disconnected.
+In case of bad connectivity or network delay server devices could go to a state where they were disconnected.
 This resulted in operation execution being suspended.
 This issue is now resolved.